 Because the Kong’s are relatively small on the inside, you aren’t able to put an entire meal in just one.
-So, like we humans have sets of dishes, I have purchased a few Kong’s of the same size and consider them Poncho’s “dishes”.
-I might just give him one, along with his other favorite food toy the Tricky Treat Ball.
-And of course he gets his veggies in his bowl – there are some veggies in his Kong mixture, but most of them end up in his bowl…I think the veggies are the only thing I’ll feed him from his bowl.
+So, like we humans have sets of dishes, I have purchased a few Kong’s of the same size and consider them “dishes” for our dogs’.
+I might just give one, along with other favorite food toys or scavenger games – or training sessions.
+Extra veggies might go in a bowl, if really messy, or included in his Kong, another food toy, or divided into pieces for training.

 Okay, so what all do I put in it?
 And how do I do it?
 Simple…for the easiest “recipe” I combine the following ingredients*:

-- Canned wet food (high quality like Solid Gold or Wellness)
+- Canned wet food

 Here are some “level of difficulty” suggestions, which are based upon how quickly your dog can get the food out:

-- Beginner: dry kibble (can add in some dry treats to make it extra tasty and enticing), top off hole with wet food.
+- Beginner: dry kibble (can add in some dry treats to make it extra tasty and enticing), top off the hole with wet food.

-- Intermediate I: mix kibble with a little wet food, add any leftovers you want, loosely pack it – you still want to make it easy for food to come out.
+- Intermediate I: mix kibble with a little wet food, add any appropriate leftovers you want, loosely pack it – you still want to make it easy for food to come out.

 - Advanced: Freeze it!
-Initially you can thaw it partially before giving it to your dog, so as not to make it too difficult.
+Initially, you can thaw it partially before giving it to your dog, so as not to make it too difficult.

 *Remember: there are some foods that are not healthy or safe for your dog – check with your vet if you are unsure.
 If your dog has never had a Kong, it’s best to supervise until you know he or she knows how to use it.